← Reference Deep-Dives Reference Deep-Dive · 12 min read

 By Kevin, Founder & CEO

 AI-moderated interviews support three modalities: voice, video, and chat.
 Each produces different data characteristics and suits different research contexts.
-Choosing the right modality is a study design decision that affects data quality, participant experience, and completion rates.
+Choosing the right modality is a study design decision that affects data quality, participant experience, and completion rates — and it is one of the highest-leverage decisions in the whole study setup, because the modality determines what kind of signal the data can carry.

 Best for: Deep emotional exploration, churn diagnosis, win-loss research, brand perception studies.